Adyen/adyen-ios/Demo/README.md

 ### UIKit Demo

 This is the basic UI for UIKit integration.
+You can run it by selecting `AdyenUIHost` target in xcode.

 ### SwiftUI Demo

 This is the basic UI for SwiftUI integration.
+You can run it by selecting `AdyenSwiftUIHost` target in xcode.